sxmxc/verbose-octo-system/frontend/documentation/toolkit-ui.md

 ## Local Development

-- During `npm run dev`, point `frontend_source_entry` to the TypeScript entry so Vite loads your code with hot reload.
+- During `npm run dev`, point `frontend.source_entry` to the TypeScript entry so Vite loads your code with hot reload.
 - Keep styles encapsulated—prefer component-level style objects or CSS Modules to avoid clashing with the host shell.
 - Use [`ThemeContext`](../src/ThemeContext.tsx) helpers or CSS variables to test light and dark palettes locally.